Traditional Marketing versus Digital Marketing: The Differences

-- Internet Marketing can be time consuming if you do it all by yourself. (i.e. social media marketing and management takes quite a bit of time.)
+- Digital Marketing can be time consuming if you do it all by yourself. (i.e. social media marketing and management takes quite a bit of time.)

-- The large number of Internet marketing providers can make it difficult to know which one to choose for optimum results.
+- The large number of digital marketing providers can make it difficult to know which one to choose for optimum results.

 Your industry or type of business will determine what percentage you should dedicate to traditional marketing.
 I think traditional marketing often still commands between 10%-30% of most businesses overall marketing investments.

-Traditional marketing is here to stay, on a smaller scale, but it’s clear that the huge growth area is in Internet marketing going forward.
-Today, businesses without a website and a social media presence are the equivalent of a business that didn’t have an ad in the yellow pages 20 years ago.
-That’s how important Internet marketing is to businesses and organizations today.
+Traditional marketing is here to stay, on a smaller scale, but it’s clear that the huge growth area is in digital marketing going forward.
+Today, businesses without a website and a social media presence are the equivalent of a business that didn’t have an ad in the yellow pages 20+ years ago.
+That’s how important digital marketing is to businesses and organizations today.
 I hope you found this article helpful.
 If you do, please share it with your others.
-For a free consultation regarding web design and Internet marketing, please call our Minneapolis web design firm at (612) 590-8080.
+For a free consultation regarding web design and digital marketing, please call us at (612) 590-8080.